Skip to Main Content

 Back to resources listing

 While creating policy briefs is a big part of the public and government affairs role, it’s not often talked about.
-According to our 2021 State of Public Affairs Industry Report, 40 percent of government relations professionals say briefing is a monthly task, with 35 percent on a weekly schedule and 11 percent daily.
+According to our report, 40 percent of government relations professionals say briefing is a monthly task, with 35 percent on a weekly schedule and 11 percent daily.
 This means a major component of your workweek is spent crafting and developing messaging and metrics for other people.

 Government affairs professionals need to write effective policy briefs to keep legislatures and their teams informed on issues that matter to their organization.
 We’re here to demystify the art of writing a policy brief and make the process simpler and less time-consuming.